French

 Fall

 Continued development of listening and speaking skills.
 Increased emphasis on reading and writing skills and with concomitant study of more complex grammatical structures.
-Discussions of Francophone cultures and social issues presented in films.
+Discussions of Francophone cultures and social issues.
 ACTFL level Intermediate- High.

 Credit Hour(s)